cbailey73/lets-take-notes/README.md

 On the main webpage, click the button labeled "Get Started".
 This will take you to the note taking application.

 ![Landing Page](./site_images/note1.png)
 There, you will see the titles of previously saved notes arranged in a list on the left side of the page.
 Click on a title to view its note's text content.
-To write a new note, type the title you wish to give it into the text entry box labeled "Note Title."
+To write a new note, click the plus sign icon at the top left of the page.
+Then, type the title you wish to give it into the text entry box labeled "Note Title."
 Then, enter the contents of your note into the box labeled "Note Text".

 ![Note Entry Form](./site_images/note2.png)
 Once you have finished writing your note, click on the save icon found on the top right of your page.